 Let us review the assumptions within this comment.

 The commenter states the following:

 “many hysterical voices around ERP.”

 This implies that if a person critiques ERP implementation failures, then that voice is hysterical.
-However, I review ERP sales material, and on the hysterical scale, the arguments made to promote ERP systems appear far less rational than those that critique ERP implementation failures.
+However, I review ERP sales material, and on the frenzied scale, the arguments made to promote ERP systems appear far less rational than those that critique ERP implementation failures.
 In the article What Was the Real Story with the Revlon S/4HANA Failure?, we found that the ERP system implementation undermined Revlon’s ability to function.
 Revlon was not told anything about how this ERP system was not ready to be implemented.

 Conversely, one would naturally assume those that cover up ERP failures or defend them or point to the customer being responsible are level-headed and rational (not hysterical).